gemini-testing/gemini/README.md

 * Compatibility with different browsers;
 * Ability to test separate sections of a web page;
-* Position of an element is calculated including its `box-shadow` and `outline` properties;
+* Position and size of an element are calculated including its `box-shadow` and `outline` properties;
-* Non-error differences between images (rendering artifacts, text caret, etc.) are ignored;
+* Some special case differences between images (rendering artifacts, text caret, etc.) are ignored;
 * CSS test coverage statistics.

 **Gemini** is created at [Yandex](http://www.yandex.com/) and will be especially